 Cisco Application Centric Infrastructure Security SDN

-The appliance has been fully and transparently integrated into the fabric of the next—generation Cisco Application Centric Infrastructure SDN Infrastructure data center architecture.
+The appliance has been fully and transparently integrated into the fabric of the next-gen Cisco Application Centric Infrastructure SDN Infrastructure data center architecture.
 For those deployments, the Cisco Application Centric Infrastructure SDN Controller provides a single point of control for both network and security management.
 It can provision the appliance’s security as a service, manage policy, and monitor the entire network and security environment for a unified view.
 This approach removes the limitations of traditional network oriented security solutions, allowing for significantly streamlined provisioning.
 In the Cisco ACI topology independent environment, Cisco ASAv services are managed as a pool of security resources.
 These resources can be selected and attached to specific applications or transactions to provide dynamic, scalable, policy based security.
-It supports both traditional and next—generation software SDN and Cisco Application Centric Infrastructure environments to provide policy enforcement and threat inspection across multi site environments.
+It supports both traditional and next-gen software SDN and Cisco Application Centric Infrastructure environments to provide policy enforcement and threat inspection across multi site environments.

 Cisco Application Centric Infrastructure